traefik/traefik/docs/content/routing/routers/index.md

     It is important to note that the Server Name Indication is an extension of the TLS protocol.
     Hence, only TLS routers will be able to specify a domain name with that rule.
-    However, non-TLS routers will have to explicitly use that rule with `*` (every domain) to state that every non-TLS request will be handled by the router.
+    However, there is one special use case for HostSNI with non-TLS routers: when one wants a non-TLS router that matches all (non-TLS) requests, one should use the specific `HostSNI(*)` syntax.

 !!! info "Combining Matchers Using Operators and Parenthesis"

     The usual AND (`&&`) and OR (`||`) logical operators can be used, with the expected precedence rules, as well as parentheses.

-!!! info "Invert a matcher"
+!!! info "Inverting a matcher"

-    You can invert a matcher by using the `!` operator.
+    One can invert a matcher by using the `!` operator.

 !!! important "Rule, Middleware, and Services"